jjovelc/CobbJ_SullivanC_scMF/README.md

-I'll update the README to remove the alevin-fry RNA velocity spliced alignment section while maintaining an accurate description of the overall analysis process. markdownCopy# Mouse Embryonic Forelimb scRNA-seq Analysis

 This repository contains the code and documentation for the analysis of single-cell RNA sequencing (scRNA-seq) data from mouse embryonic forelimb samples.
 The analysis compares wild-type (WT) and conditional knockout (cKO) samples at two developmental stages: embryonic day 10.5 (E10.5) and embryonic day 11.5 (E11.5).

 ## Analysis Overview